araobp/pic-mcu/README.md

 ## PIC16F1 as measuring instrument for learning Physics

-I think PIC16F1 DIP package (14 pins) is a perfect solution to develop a measuring instrument for learning Physics.
+I think PIC16F1 DIP package (14 pins) is a perfect solution to develop a measuring instrument for learning Physics on my own.

 It is very small and very cheap, but it has a lot of capabilities comparable to Arduino.